Dynamic cross-scale wavelet coherence: Introduction

-There has been a long history of statistical models for non-stationary time series.
+There has been a long history of statistical models for nonstationary time series.
 To generalize the Cram\`er representation, \cite{Priestley} and \cite{Dahlaus} proposed a linear mixture of Fourier waveforms with random amplitudes that vary across time.
-In \cite{ombao2005}, a model that uses the library of smooth localized complex exponentials (SLEX) is proposed.
+In \cite{ombao2005}, a model based on the library of smooth localised complex exponentials (SLEX) was proposed.
 As an alternative to the Fourier representation of signals, \cite{nason2000wavelet} introduced a stochastic process that uses discrete wavelets as its building blocks.
-Under the proposed locally stationary wavelet model, the evolutionary wavelet spectrum was introduced.
-A special framework in \cite{sanderson} was developed to estimate the wavelet coherence of bivariate nonstationary time series.
-In \cite{ombao2014}, the multivariate locally stationary wavelet process (MvLSW) was developed and the notions of coherence and partial coherence across multiple channels were introduced.
-The framework in \cite{fiecas2016modeling} extends the Dahlhaus model to the case where there are several trials but assume that the signals are uncorrelated across trias.
-The locally stationary wavelets alternative was developed in \cite{embleton2022multiscale} and additionally allowed for dependence across the time line of the ordered trials.
-These Fourier and wavelet stochastic representations all share a common feature: the random coefficients are uncorrelated across frequencies (in the Fourier case) or across scales and time-shifts (in the wavelets case, see Figure \ref{fig:bigpicture}(a)).
-This is a serious limitation especially when one aims to study the dependence between short-term and long-term process dynamics.
+Under the locally stationary wavelet model, the univariate evolutionary wavelet spectrum was introduced, most recently for continuous-time processes \citep{palasciano2025continuous}.
+A special framework in \cite{sanderson} was developed to estimate wavelet coherence for bivariate nonstationary time series.
+In \cite{ombao2014}, the multivariate locally stationary wavelet process was developed and new cross-channel dependence measures, including coherence and partial coherence, were introduced.
+The framework in \cite{fiecas2016modeling} extends the Dahlhaus model to multiple trials, while assuming that the signals are uncorrelated across trials.
+The multiple-trials locally stationary wavelet alternative was developed in \cite{embleton2022multiscale} and additionally allowed for dependence across the timeline of ordered replicates.
+These Fourier and wavelet stochastic representations share a common feature: the random coefficients are uncorrelated across frequencies, in the Fourier case, or across scales and time shifts, in the wavelet case.
+This poses a serious limitation when the objective is to study dependence between different scales, namely short-term and long-term process dynamics.

-In this paper we propose a novel modelling framework to capture the cross-scale dependence structure between the multivariate non-stationary time series.
-As noted, the current MvLSW model developed by \cite{ombao2014} assumes that the random innovations across different scales are uncorrelated.
-In contrast, our proposed construction differs from existing work through the introduction of a new, relaxed assumption for the process random coefficients that in effect allows for cross-scale (or multi-scale) dependence (Figure \ref{fig:bigpicture}(b)) gives a visual representation for cross-scale dependence).